iib0011/omni-tools/README.md

 ## Features

-OmniTools includes a variety of tools, such as:
+We strive to offer a variety of tools, including:

-1. **Image/Video/Binary tools**
+## **Image/Video/Binary Tools**

+- Image Resizer
+- Image Converter
+- Video Trimmer
-- Image Resizer, Image converter, Video trimmer, video reverser, etc.
+- Video Reverser

-2. **Math tools**

-- Generate prime numbers, generate perfect numbers etc.
+- And more...

-3. **String/List Tools**
+## **String/List Tools**

-- Case converters, shuffle list, text formatters, etc.
+- Case Converters
+- List Shuffler
+- Text Formatters
+- And more...

-4. **Date and Time Tools**
+## **Date and Time Tools**

-- Date calculators, time zone converters, etc.
+- Date Calculators
+- Time Zone Converters
+- And more...

+## **Math Tools**

+- Generate Prime Numbers
+- Generate Perfect Numbers
+- And more...

-5. **Miscellaneous Tools**
+## **Miscellaneous Tools**

+- JSON Tools
+- XML Tools
-- JSON, XML tools, CSV tools etc.
+- CSV Tools
+- And more...

+Stay tuned as we continue to expand and improve our collection!

 ## Self-host/Run